Portfolio BalancerThe portfolio balancer allows the investor to rebalance his portfolio to reflect the views of hedge funds and billionaires.

 The Portfolio BalancerFor illustration, below we use the portfolio balancer on three stocks: Amazon, Ali Baba, and Vangaurd's Emerging Markets ETF (which has the symbol VWO).
 Notice how in the unadjusted view, AMZN and BABA tend to dominate.
 This is expected due to the popularity of those stocks.
-However, in the adjusted view we can see that VWO becomes the largest box.
-Thus it seems that on average, hedge funds are placing higher bets on VWO, despite AMZN and BABA having a higher allocation overall among hedge funds.
-This is supported by the third view, which shows that the number of funds investing in AMZN alone is approximately 8 times those investing in VWO.
+However, in the adjusted view we see that VWO becomes a lot larger.
+Thus it seems that on average, hedge funds are placing similar bets on the three stocks, despite AMZN and BABA having a higher allocation overall among hedge funds.
+This is supported by the third view, which shows that the number of funds investing in AMZN is several times those investing in VWO.

 The above discussion makes sense and is expected.
 First of all, fewer funds invest in emerging markets than in a popular stock like AMZN, hence we expect AMZN to be larger in the first and third view.
-Furthermore, those funds that do invest in this kind of ETF are likely to have a large chunk of their money in the ETF.
-This is because an ETF represents a basket of stocks, hence they think of it as investing the money in all those stocks.
-For instance, VWO invests in over 4,000 stocks.
-Thus funds would invest a larger portion of their money in the ETF, larger than funds typically invest in a single stock like AMZN.
+Furthermore, the funds that do invest in this kind of ETF are likely to have a large chunk of their money in the ETF.
+This is because an ETF represents a basket of stocks, hence they think of it as investing the money in all the stocks in the basket.
+In fact, VWO invests in over 4,000 stocks.
+Thus funds would invest a larger portion of their money in the ETF.
 This explains why VWO becomes larger in the second view.

 Currently the portfolio balancer uses all the hedge funds tracked by Hedge Follow in its calculations.
 In the future we will add the ability to select groups of your favorite funds, as well as other useful filters (for instance, one might want to rebalance his portfolio to reflect the views of Warren Buffett and a few other hedge funds that he likes).